jdkublnick/UPP/doc/UserGuide/CustomizingTheUPP/EnablingOutput.rst

 - Fortran I/O errors may occur if the sigma levels in the control file are not synchronized with the source code configuration.

-- Comprehensive documentation on control files can be found in the :ref:`control-file` UPP control file documentation, which provides details about XML file formatting and flat file generation.
+- Comprehensive documentation on control files can be found in the :ref:`control-file` documentation, which provides details about XML file formatting and flat file generation.

 By following these steps, users can successfully configure UPP to generate model output on user-defined sigma levels while avoiding common pitfalls.